 Did you know that fat can be moved from one area of your body and sculpted back into another area of your body? *Fat can even be frozen up six months to be used in other areas.

-BRAZILIAN BUT LIFT
+BRAZILIAN BUTT LIFT

-Using the vaser lipo, we are able to shape and define the desirable ‘s’ shape of the female silhouette. *For natural results with a low risk, we are able to remove fat from any area of the body that it appears (often thighs, abdomen, hips, arms) and reinject it into the buttock region.
+Using the Vaser lipo, we are able to shape and define the desirable ‘s’ shape of the female silhouette. *For natural results with a low risk, we are able to remove fat from any area of the body that it appears (often thighs, abdomen, hips, arms) and reinject it into the buttock region.
 A good procedure for those who complain “I have no butt!”

-*Vaser Lipo is for healthy patients who are frustrated by the resistance of certain body areas to diet and exercise, and seek a fast, low-pain solution.
+*Vaser Lipo is for healthy patients who are frustrated by the resistance of certain body areas to diet and exercise and seek a fast, low-pain solution.

 Liposculpture is a more refined form of liposuction.
 The latter was originally conceived by Dr Georgiou Fischer of Rome and was later pioneered by Dr Pierre Fournier, a family doctor in Paris who is still practicing and lecturing.
 In the late 1980’s, Dr Jeffrey Klein developed the tumescent technique which was introduced into Australia in the early 1990’s, and this has been practised at The Ashbrooke Cosmetic Surgery since 1994.

 Liposculpture removes fat deposits through thin metal tubes or cannulae using tiny entry incisions.
 Our doctors use a special syringe or a mechanical suction pump to create a negative pressure to suck out fat from the areas to be improved.
 The procedure is carried out under local anaesthesia, via the infusion of an anaesthetic solution under the skin (this is the tumescent technique).
 If required, and most often, a sedative is given to enhance patient comfort.